I'm a full-time sheep shearer and have more than 15 years professional experience.

 In New Zealand, I spent several months working for Motu Tua - a shearing contractor who employs as many as 35 shearers at a time.
 While there, I met a contractor from Wales, Alfie Griffiths., and worked for him for two summers.

 In Australia, I worked and trained with Aidan Copp.
 Aidan is the current (and two-time) sheep shearing world record holder.

 PROFESSIONAL LIFE & COMMITMENTS

-I regularly offer shearing demonstrations at a variety of educational events, fundraisers for non-profit organizations, fairs, and festivals (e.g., Shearing Day at Stone Barns Farms and the Stamford Museum and Nature Center).
+Several times a year (2020 being an exception), I offer shearing demonstrations at various educational events, fundraisers, fairs, and festivals (e.g., Shearing Day at Stone Barns Farms and the Stamford Museum and Nature Center).
 Currently, I serve as the vendor co-chair for the Massachusetts Sheep & Woolcraft Fair in Cummington Massachusetts.

 My brother Nathan and I run our family farm (Busy Corner), and raise Dorset and Tunis sheep.
 But shearing for others is how I earn my living.

 Last year, I sheared more than 14,000 sheep, visiting almost 500 farms.

 I am passionate about what I do - about working with sheep, and about working with those who take on the hard work of raising these incredible animals.
 I take seriously my commitments to quality shearing, careful handling, and reliable service.